 He serves as a frequent guest speaker and panelist across the country, including at the 2010 MIT Sloan Sports Analytics Conference, the 2014 SXSW Conference and Harvard Business School.
 McDonough has also served as commencement speaker for the Loyola University School of Communication and Grand Marshal for Chicago's St. Patrick's Day Parade in 2014.
 In June 2019, he served as the commencement speaker for DePaul University's College of Communication & College of Education Commencement Ceremony.

 McDonough is a frequent lecturer at the University of Notre Dame's Mendoza College of Business and Northwestern University.
-He serves as a Sustaining Board Member for the Juvenile Diabetes Research Foundation Illinois Board, and also sits on the Athletic Advisory Board of Saint Mary's University of Minnesota, the Special Olympics Illinois Foundation Board, Chicago Blackhawks Foundation Board of Directors, the NHL Club Business Advisory Board and the NHL Board of Governors.
+He serves as a Sustaining Board Member for the Juvenile Diabetes Research Foundation Illinois Board, and sits on the Athletic Advisory Board of Saint Mary's University of Minnesota, the Special Olympics Illinois Foundation Board, Chicago Blackhawks Foundation Board of Directors, the NHL Club Business Advisory Board and the NHL Board of Governors.

 A Chicago native, McDonough is a graduate of Notre Dame College Prep in Niles, Ill., and Saint Mary's University of Minnesota.
 He currently resides in the western suburbs and has three children, Colleen (Pete), Ryan (Katie) and Michael; and a granddaughter, Riley, and a grandson, Connor.